NO RUMOURS, NO ADS NO CLICKBAIT, NO SCORES!

 If you don’t already own either of the 3ds versions buying both together as a HD package is actually a cheaper option (any sales aside.)

 If you do already own one or both of the games then it will obviously largely depend of how much you liked the games 5 years ago and how often you might want to play them again either on a TV or a bigger portable screen.

-That’s not to say no improvements weren't made however the second game has a far greater colour pallet and despite taking several of the originals ideas it adds to most of them often making things bigger, better and often just a little more crazy.
+That’s not to say no improvements weren't made, the second game has a far greater colour pallet and despite taking several of the originals ideas it adds to most of them often making things a little bigger, better and often just a little more crazy.

 Both games can be beat on normal mode in around an hour (or well under that if you’ve played it before) with the majority of levels taking under 2 minutes, so both games can be over very quickly.